 How individual cover images work in 1QAT forms

-In one‑question‑at‑a‑time (1QAT) mode, each question is shown as its own step.
+In one‑question‑at‑a‑time (1QAT) forms, each question is shown as its own step.
 When you upload a cover image for a question, that image is shown while the question is active.

-If a question does not have its own cover image, Formaloo automatically falls back to the form‑level, default cover image (if one is set).
+If a question does not have its own cover image, Formaloo automatically falls back to the default cover image (if one is uploaded in your design theme).

 As respondents move to the next question, the displayed cover image updates dynamically to match that step – either the question‑level image or the form‑level fallback.